sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [Kle1995] \A. Kleshchev. *Branching rules for modular representations of
              symmetric groups.
 I*.
 J. Algebra **178** (1995), 493–511.

 ..
+[Kle1996] \A. Kleshchev, *Branching rules for modular representations of symmetric groups III:
+              Some corollaries and a problem of Mullineux*, J. London Math.
+Soc.
+54 (1996) 25–38.
+              :mathscinet:`MR1395065`

+..
 [Kle2009] \A. Kleshchev.
              *Representation theory of symmetric groups and related Hecke algebras*.
              Bull.
 Amer.
 Math.
 Soc. **47** (2010), 419–481. :arxiv:`0909.4844`.